hallorant/bigmit/coco2usb/README.md

 Other CoCo 2's should work, please reach out to me if you have one that is odd.
 Perhaps it can be supported.

-# CoCo 2 Rev B motherboard
+# CoCo 2 Rev B motherboard permanent USB power modification

 A diagram of what you are going to do is below.
 This is the older kit that used a 1/8 audio jack (newer ones use a barrel jack).